Lesson 6: Reading Notation and Rhythm

 Counting with syllables

-Clap or speak the syllables before you play them.
-The system — ta, ti-ti, ta-a, ta-a-a-a — lets you rehearse the rhythm without the recorder in your hands, which is faster than fixing rhythms with fingering loaded on top.
+Clap or speak the syllables before you play — rehearsing the rhythm without the recorder is faster than fixing it with fingering loaded on top.

 Play: a chorale and a jig

-Two pieces that use the same five notes but contrast in rhythmic character.
-Read them off the staff — don't memorise.
+Two pieces on the same five notes with contrasting rhythm — read them off the staff, don't memorise.

 Now play these